Azure/iot-edge-opc-publisher-v1/README.md

 docker run mcr.microsoft.com/iotedge/opc-publisher:latest <name>
 ```

-Where <name> is the name you want to give to the container.
+Where '<name>' is the name you want to give to the container.